 What is UAPA (Unlawful Activities Prevention Act)?

 The Government of India enacted the Unlawful Activities Prevention Act, 1967 to prevent terrorism activities to protect the sovereignty and integrity of the country.
-In this article, we will discuss What is UAPA (Unlawful Activities Prevention Act) and the application, limitations, and controversies of the same.
+This article will discuss What is UAPA (Unlawful Activities Prevention Act) and the application, limitations, and controversies of the same.

 India was engaged in an external war with China in 1962.
 But at that time India was disturbed internally too.
-C N Annadurai from Tamil Nadu, the founder of the political party, Dravida Munnetra Kazhagam was demanding a separate Tamil country.
+C N Annadurai from Tamil Nadu, the political party founder, Dravida Munnetra Kazhagam was demanding a separate Tamil country.
 India was literally in dire straits due to double-sided disturbances.
 That was the time when the lawmakers conceptualized to combat such internal unlawful activities.

 The Unlawful Activities Prevention Act is the output of the recommendations of the National Integration Council.
 The UAPA came into existence by the 16th Amendment Act, 1963.
 The law was basically introduced to tackle a wide range of domestic disturbances by enforcing restrictions on the Fundamental Rights of citizens of India.